DCCoder90/home-net/ReadMe.md

 |AUTHENTIK_TOKEN|env|Y|
 |AUTHENTIK_URL|env|N|

 You may be wondering why some things such as "public facing API" and "network admin email" are set to sensitive.
-Well, I want to update this soon to be invoked here by github actions, and honestly I don't want the world knowing those details.
+Well, I honestly I don't want the world knowing those details.
 Aside from that, there's no reason for them to be marked sensitive.

-Quick note:
+### Cloudflare

-Cloudflare API token must have these permissions:
+The Cloudflare API token must have these permissions:
 - Zone:Read
 - DNS:Edit

-## Purpose

-I want an easy way to automate and keep track of my local home lab.
-It would be nice to also have a way to easily and quickly recreate it in case of a catastrophic failure (flood, house fire, etc etc)
+In addition it must also be able to access any zones that are wished to be used.